pja35/SXP/docs/wiki/Exclusive_Money_Based_Economy.md

 Surely these questions have been discussed in great details elsewhere.
 List your reading suggestions here.

-(This is a [discussion page](/wiki/DiscussionPages "wikilink"), you may enrich it with condensed arguments.)
+(This is a [Category%3ADiscussions Pages](/wiki/Category%3ADiscussions_Pages "wikilink"), you may enrich it with condensed arguments.)